-On this basis, the financial results for the period reflect a neutral profit position.
+The financial results for the period reflect a neutral profit position.

-Directors' third party indemnity provisions
+Directors' third-party indemnity provisions

 Directors have been provided with an indemnity against liability in respect of proceedings brought by third parties, subject to the conditions set out in the Companies Act 2006.
-Such third party indemnity remains in force as at the date of approving this directors' report.
+Such third-party indemnity remains in force as at the date of approving this Directors' report.